pracht-dev/MajaChat/README.md

 ## License

-This project currently does not specify a license.
-Consider adding one if you plan to share or publish the code.
+This project is licensed under the MIT License.
+See the LICENSE file for details.